 At Broadmead and Oak Bay Hearing Clinics, we have helped hundreds of people successfully manage their tinnitus.

-It is through years of experience and training that we are able to properly council people based on techniques common with the Tinnitus Retraining Therapy model as well as mindfulness based tinnitus reduction.
-A combination of these protocols has helped the Audiologists at Broadmead and Oak Bay Hearing to be successful in managing tinnitus.
+Through years of experience and training, we are able to properly counsel people using the Tinnitus Retraining Therapy model as well as mindfulness based tinnitus reduction.
+A combination of these protocols allows our Audiologists to be successful in managing tinnitus.

-In the past year, Jon Kabat Zinn’s mindfulness based stress reduction program is becoming a very popular technique in terms of managing tinnitus.
-The research has shown that people with tinnitus who employ these techniques have more improvement in the perception of their tinnitus than those who do not.
+Jon Kabat Zinn’s mindfulness based stress reduction program is a very popular technique in terms of managing tinnitus.
+Research has shown that people with tinnitus who employ these techniques have more improvement in the perception of their tinnitus than those who do not.

 In our clinics, we use techniques from both of these methods to customize a program that suits the needs of each individual tinnitus patient.
 We are all unique, which is why we construct a unique program designed to improve your specific challenges.